1 Day Zion National Park Itinerary: How to Maximize Your Time

 The Las Vegas airport is actually the closest airport to Zion National Park.
 Salt Lake City is next at 311 miles.

 We visited Zion National Park during winter and the temperature was mid-50s during the day and dropped to 30s at night.
 You may even see snow if you visit during the cold months.
+The sun is out most days so it feels warmer than it actually is but plan on wearing layers, hats, gloves, and jackets.

 Every family will have a different expectation for what is easy.
-The hikes we decided to do were paved and wheel chair friendly so we knew they would be okay for us.
+The hikes we decided to do were paved and wheelchair friendly so we knew they would be okay for us.
 We probably could have done a few moderate hikes as well if we had more time.

 Most of the moderate hikes have drop-offs.
 There are not always railings either so use your own judgement when traveling with small children.